growingpenguin/growingpenguin.github.io/_posts/2024-02-18-RTL-SDR_Basics.md

 RTL-SDR dongle from the website RTL-SDR.COM <br/>
 Software-defined radio (SDR) receiver that you can use with a computer to receive radio signals from various frequencies <br/>
 Versatile tool for hobbyists and professionals alike to explore radio frequencies, including but not limited to FM and AM broadcasts, emergency services, satellite communications, and many other signals <br/>

-The text on the dongle indicates that it's version 3 (V3) of their product line, and it's capable of receiving DVB-T, DAB, and FM signals.
-It also mentions some of the chipsets it uses, like the RTL2832U and R820T2, which are responsible for the digital processing and tuning of radio signals, respectively.
-The term "TCXO-0.5PPM" refers to the type of oscillator used in the device, which has a very low error margin (0.5 parts per million), making it very stable and precise.
-"Bias-T HF" suggests it supports direct high-frequency sampling and can provide power over the antenna connector (Bias-T) for devices like low noise amplifiers.
+-Version 3(V3) of their product line, and it's capable of receiving DVB-T, DAB, and FM signals <br/>
+Mentions some of the chipsets it uses, like the RTL2832U and R820T2, which are responsible for the digital processing and tuning of radio signals, respectively <br/>
+-TCXO-0.5PPM: The type of oscillator used in the device, which has a very low error margin (0.5 parts per million), making it very stable and precise <br/>
+-Bias-T HF: Supports direct high-frequency sampling and can provide power over the antenna connector (Bias-T) for devices like low noise amplifiers <br/>

 As for your development environment, that generally refers to the software and tools you use to work with this device on your computer.
 It often includes: